 As with any federal program, 'obligating' funds is important.
 Why?
 Because without specifically allocating the funds to a project/entity, those funds are not dedicated to any source and are available for use, potentially in other areas of the government.

-To obligate funds to a specific project, the Authorized Official must acknowledge the award by executing the notice of award letter and by providing financial information for the grantee organization.
-Once returned, NBRC takes the steps necessary to obligate funds for your project.
-The following documentation is required to obligate funds:
+To obligate funds to a specific project, the Authorized Official must acknowledge the award by providing financial information for the grantee organization and completing any application revisions as required by NBRC.
+The following steps are required to obligate funds: